grand-stack/grandstack.io/docs/graphql-interface-union-types.md

 ## Using Union and Interface Types Together

-Note that we cannot have interfaces in unions, but we can inclue the _implementing_ type in a union.
+Note that we cannot have interfaces in unions, but we can include the _concrete_ type in a union.

 > NOTE: not yet implmented for relationship types